denys-badass/okten-react-exam/README.md

 # 🎬 MovieHub

-**MovieHub** is a student examination project created as part of the **React module at Okten School**.
+**MovieHub** is a student examination project created for the **React module at Okten School**.
 It is a web application for browsing and searching movies using **The Movie Database (TMDb)** API.
 The project includes responsive design, guest access, user authentication (based on dummy data), and modern frontend tooling.

 ---